nybble-security/sigma-rules-wiki/pages/linux/network_connection/lnx_back_connect_shell_dev.md

 # 3. Decide
 - by default this rule is dangerous.
-If no good indicators are found (private IP, no further action) &rarr; true positive
+If no good indicators are found (private IP, no further action) &rarr; Incident

 # Known False Negatives
 None yet.